jianhaoti/minimalistic-personal-page/blogPosts/no-cloning.md

 $$\text{ }$$

-Note that we don't need to appeal to any norms or Cauchy-Schwarz, which means this theorem holds in more genearl categories than normally stated.
+Note that we don't need to appeal to any norms or Cauchy-Schwarz, which means this theorem holds in more general categories than normally stated.
+It's also interesting to observe that if we were in the exterior algebra, then cloning would be allowed.